Habit, Not Hack: Asking Questions (Trainee)

 The Habit: Ask with Purpose, Ask with Grace

-Whether you're asking a clarifying question in a talk, requesting materials from a PI halfway across the world, or asking for help from a labmate - clarity, intention, and tone matter.
+Whether you're asking a clarifying question during a talk, requesting materials from a PI halfway across the world, or asking a workmate for help — clarity, intention, and tone matter every time.

 Before Asking: Know What You Want